dotCMS/com.dotcms.ai/README-Velocity Tooling.md

 The search tool can be accessed using `$ai.search`

 ### Search an index with a content/query
-This example searches the blog index for matching content:
+This example searches the blog `blogIndex` embedding index for matching content:
 ```vtl
 ## Run a semantic query
 #set($results = $ai.search.query("Where can I find the Best beaches?", "blogIndex"))